Edit

 Defer by item

 For transactions that have an item (for example, sales orders), you can assign accounts and templates to specific items and customers.
-These settings will be used as default values when a transaction is deferred.
-To make the transaction deferrable by default, you must set up the items on the Deferrable items page.
+These settings serve as default values when you defer a transaction.
+To make the transaction deferrable by default, set up the items on the Deferrable items page.

 Defer by account

-For transactions that don't have items (for example, general journals), you can specify the deferral accounts.
-When these accounts are used on a transaction line, the transaction is automatically marked as deferred.
-The corresponding template and recognition account will be assigned to the transaction line.
+For transactions that don't have items (for example, general journals), specify the deferral accounts.
+When you use these accounts on a transaction line, the system automatically marks the transaction as deferred.
+The corresponding template and recognition account are assigned to the transaction line.

 All transaction types (for example, on the Sales order, Purchasing, and General journal tabs)

 The accounts on the page are the main accounts that don't have financial dimensions.
-The financial dimensions of the recognition account are from the customer or item, based on your organization.
+The financial dimensions of the recognition account come from the customer or item, based on your organization.

 For sales orders